rafid29mehda/All-About-ECG/Feature Extraction/README.md

 - It prints the wavelet energy for each scale, showing how much signal energy is at different “zooms.”
 - It shows a scalogram, where the x-axis is time, the y-axis is scale (inversely related to frequency), and the color shows amplitude.

 **Practical Note**: The Morlet wavelet is good for ECGs because it balances time and frequency resolution.
-You can experiment with other wavelets (e.g., Daubechies, Mexican Hat) depending on your research needs.
+You can experiment with other wavelets (e.g., Daubechies, Mexican Hat) depending on the research needs.

 ---

 ### Putting It All Together

-Let’s summarize how these features fit into ECG analysis and your PhD journey:
+Let’s summarize how these features fit into ECG analysis and the PhD journey:

 1. **Morphological Features** (e.g., QRS Amplitude, T-Wave Shape):
    - Focus on the shape and size of ECG waves.